 Four of the singles from Faith reached the #1 spot on the Billboard charts in 1988 — “Faith” in January, “Father Figure” in February, “One More Try” in May, and “Monkey” in August.

-In 1989, Faith won a Grammy for Album of the Year.
-“Father Figure” was also nominated a Grammy, but lost to Bobby McFerrin’s “Don’t Worry, Be Happy.”
+In early 1989, Faith won the Grammy Award for Album of the Year.
+“Father Figure” was also nominated for a Grammy, but lost to Bobby McFerrin’s “Don’t Worry, Be Happy.”

 Also in 1989, we see the compound name Georgemichael sneak onto the U.S. baby name charts for the very first time: